ingo/ingo.github.io/_recipes/chicago_stuffed_pizza.md

 ---
 author: Pizza Culinary Academy
 category: Entrees
-description: "A tribute to Burt Katz and Pequod\u2019s with their signature caramelized\
+description: A tribute to Burt Katz and Pequod's with their signature caramelized cheese crust.
+This classic Chicago stuffed pizza is a must-try for all pizza lovers.
-  \ cheese crust.
-This classic Chicago stuffed pizza is a must-try for all pizza lovers."
+  This recipe recreates the iconic deep dish stuffed pizza made famous by Pequod's Pizzeria in Chicago.
+A layer of cheese is edged along the crust which caramelizes as it bakes.
+The cheese, sauce and toppings are stuffed between two layers of crust for deep, indulgent flavor.
+A must-try for pizza aficionados.
 image: chicago_stuffed_pizza.jpg
 size: Varies
 source: https://www.youtube.com/watch?v=7tgYYEYz4O4